connectingLandscapes/cola/inst/docs/md_cola_install.md

 # Installing Connecting landscapes `cola`

-For non-expert code users, ypu can follow [this tutorial](https://docs.google.com/presentation/d/1d2TgZGqDut8_HRP-xZnRnmA3W0OzP3-U/edit#slide=id.p1)
+Non-expert code users can follow [this tutorial](https://docs.google.com/presentation/d/1d2TgZGqDut8_HRP-xZnRnmA3W0OzP3-U/edit#slide=id.p1)

 Find on this page the details and instructions for **a)** installation and **b)** customization *cola* installation parameters.